 Starring: Clint Eastwood, Lee Van Cleef, Gian Maria Volonte, Klaus Kinski

 For a Few Dollars More is widely regarded as the second film, and to some the finest film, in the iconic “Dollars Trilogy”, released by director Sergio Leone and starring Clint Eastwood over forty years ago.
-It’s worth noting that the first instalment of the trilogy “A Fistful of Dollars (1964)” has previously been reviewed on the site and the final instalment, “The Good, the Bad and the Ugly (1966)” will follow in the coming weeks.
+It’s worth noting that the first instalment of the trilogy “A Fistful of Dollars (1964)” has previously been reviewed on the site and the final installment, “The Good, the Bad and the Ugly (1966)” will follow in the coming weeks.

 Many before me have noted that one of the primary strengths of For a Few Dollars More, would have to be characters on display and the chemistry between them during the one-hundred- and thirty-two-minute runtime and that’s something I’d tend to agree with.
-This classic movie opens with an intriguing introduction to Douglas Mortimer, one of the two bounty hunters on display, and straight away there is more than enough interest into the character to keep you hooked.
-The same could be applied to Monco too, the character played by Clint Eastwood, but it’s worth noting that this character was one that viewers were loosely aware of from A Fistful of Dollars (1964).
+This classic opens with an intriguing introduction to Douglas Mortimer, one of the two bounty hunters on display, and straight away there is more than enough interest into the character to keep you hooked.
+The same could be applied to Monco too, the character played by Clint Eastwood – but it’s worth noting that this character was one that viewers were loosely aware of from A Fistful of Dollars (1964).